dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 #### 7. Super menu

-All EasyEDA’s menus can be found here.
+All EasyEDA's menus can be found here.
 Most of the time, we hope you can access these options via the Hotkeys or from the top toolbar but if you find that you use some of the more specialized options from this menu frequently then may want to set them as you own hotkeys.

 ![](images/016_Introduction_The-Clear-UI_Super-Menu.png)